Dental Implants — Leawood, KS

 Benefits of Dental Implants

 Everyone wants a complete, healthy smile.
 However, many people lose one or more teeth due to decay, gum disease, trauma, or other unfortunate circumstances.
-If you have are missing one or two pearly whites, don’t despair!
-Dental implants are a comprehensive tooth loss solution that come with a long list of benefits.
+If you have are missing one or two or even all your pearly whites, don’t despair!
+Dental implants are a comprehensive tooth loss solution that come with a long list of benefits, especially when you compare them to traditional bridges and dentures.

 One of the most outstanding benefits of dental implants is that they are strong enough to stand up to pretty much any food you might be craving.
 Whether you want to chow down on some crunchy vegetables, dig into that juicy steak, or snack on some popcorn during movie night, you can do so without worry (just be careful not to bite on any solid popcorn kernels).

 Did you know that traditional dentures need to be replaced every five to eight years or so?
-That’s because the way they fit changes over time.
+That’s because the way they fit changes over time as the jawbone deteriorates.
 Other tooth replacement methods, such as traditional bridges, might only last for 10 years.
-Dental implants on the other hand form a permanent bond with your body and have the potential to last a lifetime.
+Dental implants, on the other hand, form a permanent bond with your body and have the potential to last a lifetime.

 Who Dental Implants Can Help